 Autism is a spectrum disorder which means that although these difficulties are common across all people with autism, their severity will differ widely from person to person.
 There is no ‘cure’ for autism and for many people the idea is offensive; their autism, or that of their children, is an integral part of what makes them who they are.

 For many years it has been believed that autism is more prevalent in males, with many figures coming up with men to women ratios of 2:1 to 16:1.
 At present this is a huge area of research among the medical and academic communities, with one possible explanation being that women and girls are often under- or misdiagnosed.

 Around half of people with autism may have a learning disability and many will also have other medical conditions like ADHD, dyspraxia and epilepsy.

-You can download our “10 Things” PDF here, a feature of our recent campaign where we promoted “10 things we would like people to remember about autism”.
+You can download our “10 Things” PDF here, a feature of a campaign we ran where we promoted “10 things we would like people to remember about autism”.